 Kids & Teens

-Kids & Teens (and those young at heart)
+Kids & Teens (and the young at heart)

-So your parents want to spend a few nights at our woodland farm on Turtle Mountain – and they want you to go along.
-I, Teyana, grew up here with my brothers and sister, and I think you’d enjoy it here.
-There are a lot of adventures you can get into here that you might not have the opportunity to experience if you’re from a town or city – or even if you’re from a modern farm.
-We traveled a lot with our parents when we were kids, so we know how wonderful it is to find a place to stay where you can explore your surroundings and find a variety of interesting things to do.
+So your parent wants to visit our woodland farm on Turtle Mountain?
+I, Teyana, grew up here with my sibs and I think you’ll enjoy it too.
+There are lots of adventures you can have that you might not experience if you’re from a town or city – or even if you’re from a modern farm.
+We traveled a lot as kids.
+We know how wonderful it is to find a place where you can explore and find interesting things to do.

-The very first thing our parents did here, even before moving our house onto this property, was to build a tire swing and sand box.
+The very first thing our parents did, even before moving a house here, was to build a tire swing and sand box.
 They know that when you’re happy, they’re happy.
-It likely goes the other way too – when your parents are happy, you’re happy.
-But this page is about you and the things I think you’ll enjoy about this place.
-Some are more for younger kids and some for older, but I’ve mixed them all up because I don’t know how old you are.
+This page is about you and the things I think you’ll enjoy here.
+Some are more for younger kids and some for older, but I’ve mixed them up because I don’t know how old you are.

 Animals

-Dog – We have one older female black lab who likes to go on walks or will lie on your porch as you lavish her with love and attention.
-She’s allowed for brief visits in the Pond House and Guesthouse.
+Dog – We have one older female black lab who likes to go on walks or will lie on your porch as you lavish her with attention.
+She’s allowed to visit in the Pond House and Guesthouse.
 We also have a younger and more energetic white male Pyrenees.
 Both dogs run free, and are very people friendly.
 But please don’t feed them even a little morsel.
 We don’t want them to learn to beg.
 Thanks.

-Horses – You’re allowed in the horse corral if an adult is with you, but you can go any time to hang out across the fence.
+Horses – It’s best if you don’t go into the horse corral.
+But you can hang out with the horses any time from across the fence.
 Our two male horses are very gentle and respectful and will love you, especially when you give them handfuls of grass or hay to munch on.
-If my Dad has time, he can put you on top of one and lead you around, but apparently our insurance doesn’t allow any more than that.

 Birds – we have lots of song birds on the yard.
 The woods and wetlands have about 50 kinds of birds in summer, all chirping and squawking, whistling and thumping their songs.
 We often hear owls hooting to each other at night.
-In winter the bird feeders are fluttering with chickadees, nuthatches, finches and woodpeckers.
-Birds contribute an important part to the soundtrack of the outdoors.
+In winter the bird feeders are fluttering with chickadees, nuthatches, blue jays and woodpeckers.

 Activities